top of page

 PROLOGUE

-According to veteran journalist Hemendra Prasad Ghosh, who was related to Sri Aurobindo and was his colleague on Bande Mataram desk, Bagha Jatin was the uncrowned king of the revolutionary activities in Bengal between 1903 to 1915 till his heroic death in a trench battle with British police and army.
-He was one of the masterminds behind the series of daring attacks on the British administration between 1908 to 1915, which culminated in the historic heist of the arms from the Rodda Company.
-He was a pivotal contributor to the great international master plan against British Empire, known as Indo-German Conspiracy.
-Jatin had influenced many young revolutionaries of Jugantar, like Narendra Bhattacharyan, Fani Chakraborty, Atulkrishna Ghose, Charu Chandra Bose, Chittapriya Raychaudhury, Biren Dattagupta.
+According to veteran journalist Hemendra Prasad Ghosh, who was related to Sri Aurobindo and was his colleague on Bande Mataram desk, Bagha Jatin was the uncrowned king of the revolutionary activities in Bengal between 1903 and 1915 till his heroic death in a trench battle with British police and army.
+He was one of the masterminds behind the series of daring attacks on the British administration between 1908 and 1915, which culminated in the historic heist of the arms from the Rodda Company.
+He was pivotal to the great international master plan against the British Empire, known as the Indo-German Conspiracy.
+Jatin had influenced a generation of talented revolutionaries of Jugantar, like Narendra Bhattacharya, Fani Chakraborty, Atulkrishna Ghose, Charu Chandra Bose, Chittapriya Raychaudhury, Biren Dattagupta.
 He wanted to foment a rebellion in the Jat regiment of Fort William, but his plan was foiled, and he was arrested in the Howrah Conspiracy Case.
 He worked secretly to get an arms consignment for a planned uprising in 1915.
 However, it failed as the ship Maverick was caught.
-Bagha Jatin and his associates Chittapriya, Jyotish, Niren, and Manoranjan fought with a full British army led by colonial authorities in the Baleswar district of Orissa on 9th September 1915.
-Bagha Jatin was wounded in the battle and died the next day, on 10th September.
-Bagha Jatin had given the clarion call, "we shall die, but India shall rise," to his revolutionary associates.
+Bagha Jatin and his associates Chittapriya, Jyotish, Niren, and Manoranjan fought with a regiment of British army led by Charles Tegart in the Baleswar district of Orissa on 9th September 1915.
+Bagha Jatin was wounded in the battle and died the next day.
+Bagha Jatin had given the clarion call, "We shall die, but India shall rise," to his revolutionary associates.

-Many sung and unsung heroes have enriched the freedom movement, but there were few exceptional leaders among them.
+Many sung and unsung heroes have enriched the freedom movement, but few exceptional leaders were among them.
 Much of their efforts probably have not been recognized to that extent as they should have been.
 Jatindranath Mukherjee was perhaps the foremost of them.
 Raymond Aron, a noted French philosopher, found that “Jatindra embodies the ‘thinker in action’ who furnishes the ‘missing link’ in modern history.”
-American publicist Ross Hedvicek put it, “had E.V.
+American publicist Ross Hedvicek put it, “Had E.V.
 Voska (the Czech spy who betrayed the Indo-German plot) not interfered in this history, today nobody would have heard about Mahatma Gandhi and the father of the Indian nation would have been Bagha Jatin.”
-Such was the grandiose plan of Jatindra that had it succeeded, it would possibly have established a new world order and changed the course of World War 1, and with it, would have sealed the fate of the British Empire some thirty years earlier.
-Jatindra’s audacious design earned him laurels from none other than his main hunter Charles Tegart, the notorious commissioner of police of Calcutta, who said that had this person (Jatindra) been born in England, his statue would have been put up beside Nelson in Trafalgar Square.
+Had Jatindra’s grandiose plan succeeded, it would possibly have established a new world order and changed the course of World War 1, and with it, would have sealed the fate of the British Empire some thirty years earlier.
+Jatindra’s audacious design earned him laurels from none other than his main hunter, Charles Tegart, the notorious commissioner of police of Calcutta, who said that had this person (Jatindra) been born in England, his statue would have been put up beside Nelson in Trafalgar Square.
 Mahatma Gandhi, in 1925, called him a “Divine Man.”
 Many others had showered laurels on him, yet he stands neglected in his twin countries of India and Bangladesh.

 Neglected by history and political leadership